evmos/evmos/x/erc20/spec/03_state_transitions.md

 1. User submits a `ConvertERC20` Tx
 2. Check if conversion is allowed for the pair, sender and recipient (See [1.1 Coin to ERC20](#11-coin-to-erc20))
-3. If token is a ERC20 &&  Token Owner is **not** `ModuleAccount`
+3. If token is a ERC20 and Token Owner is **not** `ModuleAccount`
     1. Escrow ERC20 token by sending them to the erc20 module account
-    2. Mint Cosmos coins of the corresponding token pair denomination
-    3. Send coins to the recipient address
+    2. Mint Cosmos coins of the corresponding token pair denomination and send coins to the recipient address
 4. Check if
    - Coin balance increased by amount
    - Token balance decreased by amount
-5. Fail if unexpected `approve` event found in logs to prevent malicious contract behaviour
+5. Fail if unexpected `Approval` event found in logs to prevent malicious contract behaviour

 #### 2.2 Coin to ERC20

 1. User submits `ConvertCoin` Tx
 2. Check if conversion is allowed for the pair, sender and recipient
-3. If coin is a native Cosmos coin && Token Owner is **not** `ModuleAccount`
+3. If coin is a native Cosmos coin and Token Owner is **not** `ModuleAccount`
     1. Escrow Cosmos Coins by sending them to the erc20 module account
     2. Unlock escrowed ERC20 from the module address by sending it to the recipient
     3. Burn escrowed Cosmos coins
 4. Check if token balance increased by amount
-5. Fail if unexpected `approve` event found in logs to prevent malicious contract behaviour
+5. Fail if unexpected `Approval` event found in logs to prevent malicious contract behaviour